RubenKorse/RubenKorse/README.md

 - **Web Solutions:** I aspire to create web solutions that address real-world problems and enhance user experiences.

-- **Freelancing:** I see myself freelancing as a web developer, working with clients to bring their digital ideas to life.
+- **Freelancing:** I see myself freelancing or working with a small company as a web developer, collaborating with clients to bring their digital ideas to life.

 - **Networking:** I'm eager to connect with fellow web developers, entrepreneurs, and business professionals to learn, collaborate, and grow together.